Electrophysiology studies are tests that record and monitor the electrical activity

 While most maze procedures are performed in conjunction with heart valve surgery,

-it is also possible to eliminate atrial fibrillation in patients having no heart
+it is also possible to treat atrial fibrillation in patients having no heart valve

 A permanent pacemaker is used to correct disturbances to the normal rhythm of your

 heart by analyzing the function of the heart’s own electrical system and, when necessary,

 sending tiny, precisely timed electrical signals to the heart to correct certain